TRudolphi/MegaTinyProgrammer_LowMemoryLib/README.md

-# Programming circuit for UPDI or with internal bootloader and serial terminal
+# Circuit for programming / serial tracing an Attiny with UDPI-pin

 ![image](UpdiAndWithBootloaderFlasher.jpg) "automatic switcher between flashing and the serial terminal"